-A U-disk (FAT32 format recommended)
+A U-disk (FAT32 format recommended )

-- 1. Insert a U-disk (flash drive) into the USB Host interface on the front panel of the oscilloscope. - A message prompt "USB flash drive detected." appears on the screen, and an icon will be shown in the lower right corner of the screen which confirms the U-disk has been successfully recognized.
+- 1. Insert a U-disk (flash drive) into the USB Host interface on the oscilloscope. - A message prompt "USB flash drive detected ." appears on the screen, and an icon will be shown in the lower right corner of the screen which confirms the U-disk has been successfully recognized.